ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/notes/jshell/index.md

   like <a href="http://www.drjava.org/">DrJava</a>.
 Designed-for-pedagogy tools can be terrific, and we can and do use them sometimes!
-They _do_ face some tradeoffs with authenticity and transfer, so it's useful to have a closer look at tools that ship with Java to see if they can meet our pedagogic needs.
+They _do_ face some tradeoffs with authenticity and transfer, so it's useful to have a closer look at tools that ship with Java to see how they fit our pedagogic needs.

 As of Java version 9, <a
 href="https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8">`jshell`</a>